tsheetiz/ECE2524_Project3/README.md

     - Bots post, a bot account tweets up to around 2,000 times a day
     - If an account has around 2,000 average tweets per day, then we can assume that the account is a bot.
 A print statement will be sent to the command line stating that the bot has been detected as a bot.

+ # HOW TO RUN

+ Libraries used: tweepy, time, sys, datetime, collections, keys

+ Make sure to have the keys.py, as it contains the keys to access the Twitter API.

+ run -> sudo pip3 install tweepy

+ run command -> python3 project3.py [@TWIITERUSER]

+ replace [@TWIITERUSER] with any user, for this example we will run the following command.

+ run command -> python3 project3.py tsheetiz

+ # Conclusion

+ As you can see I used my Twitter account as an example, and the output that you would get in the terminal is that "The account has not been flagged as a bot".
+If you were to suspect an account of being bot, you can input their username and wait for it to analyze.
+It will take a lot longer if an account is detected as a bot, as it will analyze all of their hashtags and mentions in the past 30 days.
+Then if they are suspected of a bot, then you will get the following error "This account has been flagged as a bot account!
+Requires further review!".

+ Thank you for a great semester!
+This was a fun project to work on.